Skip to content

 • Visualization Logic: The presentation of raw or computed results using charts, tables, and other visual elements to improve interpretation.

-Note: Multiple such reports could be structured in a relevant manner to create a dashboard (details below) in GGX.
+Note: Multiple reports can be structured in a relevant manner to create a dashboard (details below) in GGX.

 Report Concept